k0001/k0001.github.com/articles/opaleye-sot.md

 writing said SQL row to the database we will need to use `Foo (Column PGBool) (Column PGText)`.
 For this reason, Opaleye recommends leaving `a` and `b` polymorphic, and using type synonyms to fix `a` and `b` to particular types depending on the scenario.
-There is a only a limited number of scenarios like these two where `a` and `b` will need to change.
+There is only a limited number of scenarios like these two where `a` and `b` will need to change.
 Personally, I think this is a good approach to working with different yet somewhat similar representations, but hopefully we all can agree that this can lead to a non-negligible amount of